How to Learn Perfect Japanese Stroke Order in 10 Steps

 - Overall size.
 No kana should be larger than another kana.
 Even though they’re all different shapes, they need to be written on the exact same scale.

 - Diacritical marks (“).
 Those little dashes are not English-style quotation marks, so they should not be written as such.
 They have a slight curve (but very little) and are always slanted to the left.
 They should also be nestled in the same place each time.
-Many learners are tempted to just scratch them wherever they please.
 Pay attention to how they appear in standard Japanese writing.
-For example, they’re almost touching the main character in ぎ but there’s more space between diacritical marks and the main character in じ and others.

 - Curves.
 Never neglect a curve.
 If you draw the curved part of ぎ too round (or not round enough) it’ll look all wrong.
 Same goes for a character like, こ.
 Don’t draw that bottom lip round and curvy like the English letter “J,” or it’ll look all messed up.
 Instead, this small curve is more of a slightly rounded flick.

 - Hooks.
-Don’t skimp on the hooks!
 These often go totally unseen to the untrained eye, but missing hooks are a major culprit for Japanese writing looking all wonky.
 Take a good hard look at characters like み and ひ, and don’t forget to include hooks where needed.

 - Full stops.
-Now we’re getting into brush lines.
-After all, when we talk about “strokes” we’re talking about “brushstrokes.”
-These characters were all traditionally paints with wide brushes.
+These characters were all traditionally painted with wide brushes.
 This explains many of their shapes and styles.
-One important element of these strokes are how they end.
+One important element of these strokes is how they end.
 At the end of each line, a traditional paint brush would be (1) pressed down extra hard for a blunt, full stop or (2) drawn out long for a lingering line that fades away gradually.
 So, always pay attention to how all lines end: Is there a full stop or a long stroke?

 - Lingering brush lines.
 The far-right end tip of ん is a lingering, fluid, drawn out brush stroke.